ExaESM-WP4/Containers-for-Scientific-Computing/02_technology.md

 To illustrate this, let's pull the `alpine:latest` and `ubuntu:22.04` Linux base images.

-On a Linux (or OSX machine) you can directly have a look at your host system's kernel version,
+On a Linux (or MacOS machine) you can directly have a look at your host system's kernel version,

 ```
 $ uname -a
 Linux morpheus 5.8.0-50-generic #56~20.04.1-Ubuntu SMP Mon Apr 12 21:46:35 UTC 2021 x86_64 x86_64 x86_64 GNU/Linux
 ```

-the file system structure,
+the host system's file system structure,

 ```
 $ ls -l /